zwh20081/LoRA_onekey_deploy_script/README.md

-This is a script which deploys LoRA training program from https://github.com/derrian-distro/LoRA_Easy_Training_Scripts for linux. requires conda ,and it uses a mirror source to enhance the download speed for Chinese users
+This is a script which deploys LoRA training program from https://github.com/derrian-distro/LoRA_Easy_Training_Scripts for linux. requires conda ,and it uses a mirror source to enhance the download speed for Chinese users Important!you need to create a conda python 3.10env for it